cryostatio/cryostat-legacy/HTTP_API.md

     `404` - The report could not be found.
 The body is an error message.

-    `500` - There was an unexpected error.
+    `500` - There was an error generating the report, such as: the report generation consumed too much memory and was aborted; an I/O failure occurred while transferring the report result; or an unexpected error occurred.
 The body is an error message.

     ###### example
     ```